tflowers15/galaxy-training-material/topics/introduction/tutorials/galaxy-citing/tutorial.md

 - [Annotate, prepare tests and publish Galaxy workflows in workflow registries](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.html)

 ## Citing Public Data

 If you used a public data source in your work, we recommend you cite both the data source publication DOI and the repository accession code.

-## How to Extract Tool Citations from a Galaxy History
+## Extract Tool Citations from a Galaxy History

 Galaxy can provide a list of the tools used in your history using the following steps.